 A: Please remember to notify us or go to your account online to make any address or email changes.
 We will be communicating by email prior to and during your camper’s time at camp and if we don’t have your email address listed correctly you will miss out on any special announcements.
 Likewise with your mailing address.
 Sometimes we need to communicate with you by “snail mail” and can only do so if we have a correct address for you.

 Q: My child is attending camp with a friend and they want to be cabinmates.
 Is that possible?

-A: For REG camps, cabins are assigned according to activity chosen.
-Those signing up for the same camp and activity may request to be cabin mates.
+A: For the 2021 summer, make sure to put cabinmate request names in when you register your camper.
 We cannot guarantee that campers will be together as requested but we will make every effort to accommodate the request.
 RAD campers are placed in cabins with others signed up for the same session.
-Adventure campers are placed, as much as possible, with cabin mates they’ve requested.

 Q: I’m worried that my child might get homesick.
 What do you do in this kind of situation?